Day 1: Arrival

 Day 3: Assisi – Poggiolo

 Overnight in a special villa in Poggiolo.
 Tonight will be one of the best dinners of the trip.
-We’ll go to a nearby farmhouse of one of our friends who used to be a chef in a restaurant.
+We’ll go to a nearby farmhouse of one of our friends who was a chef in a restaurant.

 Day 4: Poggiolo – Cortona